-3.15 Acquisition - During 2021/22 Cabinet approved the acquisition of new fish and food processing units in Fleetwood (Project Neptune).
-These are expected to be completed in May 2022.
+Acquisition - During 2021/22 Cabinet approved the acquisition of new fish and food processing units in Fleetwood (Project Neptune).
+These were completed in August 2022.
 Tenants are entering lease agreements and the units are expected to be fully let.

-Disposal - During 2021/22 Cabinet approved the disposal of land at Bourne Hill, Thornton and the site is expected to complete in May 2022, generating a capital receipt.
+Disposal - During 2021/22 Cabinet approved the disposal of land at Bourne Hill, Thornton and the site completed in May 2022, generating a capital receipt.

-4.0 DEBT, BORROWING, INVESTMENTS AND TREASURY MANAGEMENT

-- 4.1 This section will cover the following areas identified by CIPFA guidance where their impact is material: - A long-term projection of external debt (ie gross borrowing plus other long-term liabiliites). - Provision for the repayment of debt over the long-term, having regard to statutory guidance on MRP or the repayment of loans fund advances. - Authorised limit and operational boundary for the following year.
+- 4.0 DEBT, BORROWING, INVESTMENTS AND TREASURY MANAGEMENT - 4.1 This section will cover the following areas identified by CIPFA guidance where their impact is material: - A long-term projection of external debt (i.e. gross borrowing plus other long-term liabilities).

-- The authority's approach to treasury management including processes, due diligence and defining the authority's risk appetite. - A projection of investments (where material) analysed between investments for treasury management purposes and commercial purposes (including commercial property). - A statement of whether the authority has complied with paragraphs 51 to 53 of the Prudential Code in relation to investments for commercial purposes, in particular the requirement that an authority must not borrow to invest for the primary purpose of financial return.
+- Provision for the repayment of debt over the long-term, having regard to statutory guidance on MRP or the repayment of loans fund advances. - Authorised limit and operational boundary for the following year. - The authority's approach to treasury management including processes, due diligence and defining the authority's risk appetite. - A projection of investments (where material) analysed between investments for treasury management purposes and commercial purposes (including commercial property). - A statement of whether the authority has complied with paragraphs 51 to 53 of the Prudential Code in relation to investments for commercial purposes, in particular the requirement that an authority must not borrow to invest for the primary purpose of financial return.